abdoei/go-http-server/README.md

 ## Usage

-After running the server using `go run main.go`, you can access the server at `http://localhost:8080/`.
+After running the server using `go run main.go`, from the browser, you can access the root at `http://localhost:8080/` and the users at `http://localhost:8080/users/{ID-number}` after replacing `{ID-number}` with the user ID that you POSTed.

 You can also use `curl` to send a request to the server: